[?] Subscribe To The Bookkeeping Blog

 As mentioned above, it is important to track all numerically sequenced invoices, even void ones.

 What I didn't say was, write an invoice for every job you perform and ring through the till every sale you make.
-Skimming has consequences and can cost you dearly if detected by or reported to Revenue Canada.
+Skimming has consequences and can cost you dearly if detected by or reported to Revenue Canada or the IRS.

 You may want to read a short overview of what your responsibilities are ... they apply whether you hire a bookkeeper or do your own bookkeeping.